-A chemical erosion can but doesn't necessarily leave traces on the surface in the contact area.
-It can also 'just' lead to a high compression set, especially if it only came to an erosion on the cross-links.
+A chemical degradation can but doesn't necessarily leave traces on the surface in the contact area.
+It can also 'just' lead to a high compression set, especially if it only came to an degradation on the cross-links.

-3.1.1 Failure Type 'Chemical Erosion'
+3.1.1 Failure Type 'Chemical Degradation'

-The following points are evidence that a chemical erosion has happened (see Figures 1-5):
+The following points are evidence that a chemical degradation has happened (see Figures 1-5):

 - Cracks towards the medium, which are visible to the naked eye or only under the microscope in a stretched condition.
-These can already occur before the material loses its elasticity. - Strong setting behavior of the seal - Sticky surface and strong softening (polymer degradation), to some extent also sooty surface
+These can already occur before the material loses its elasticity. - Strong setting behavior of the seal